wiheto/netplotbrain/docs/tutorial.md

 netplotbrain.plot(
     nodes=nodes_df,
     nodesize='degree_centrality',
-    nodecolorby='communities',
+    nodecolor='communities',
     arrowaxis=None,
     nodescale=100)
 ```

 Will just plot the nodes, with each node having the size of the degree_centrality column and a colour of the communities column.
 Here we have also added `nodescale` which just linearly scales all nodes by that factor.
-We also see that when specifying `nodesize` and `nodecolorby` that legends automatically appear.
+We also see that when specifying `nodesize` and `nodecolor` that legends automatically appear.

 At the moment we just have some circles floating in 3D space.
 Let us add some more information about this network.